2

 6

 • \$\begingroup\$ I don't believe there's an exact PyGame equivalent for C#, so you'll have to build your code off another library.
-But since you've already solved all your bugs/glitches, you'll know the solution as soon as you encounter it, so it won't be as bad. \$\endgroup\$ Jun 15, 2013 at 23:54
+But since you've already solved all your bugs/glitches, you'll know the solution as soon as you encounter it, so it won't be as bad. \$\endgroup\$ Commented Jun 15, 2013 at 23:54

 • \$\begingroup\$ @RobertRouhani Thanks!
 That's true, and I may try to use Unity for the graphics instead of using PyGame.
 Most of the bugs took lots of tries to fix, so hopefully it will take less time this time around :P \$\endgroup\$